qlibs/sml/README.md

     > No. SML2 can be either included or imported.

-- Will MSVC be supported?

-    > Yes, MSVC support is desired and it will be added in the future.

 - Is SML2 SFINAE friendly?

     > Yes, SML2 is SFINAE (Substitution Failure Is Not An Error) friendly, especially the call to `process_event`.